Valoneu/Valoneu.github.io/README.md

 ## Design Goal

 The goal was to create a portfolio that is visually interesting and engaging.
 It uses modern web technologies to showcase my work.
-It also includes considerations for accessibility, like respecting reduced motion preferences.
+It also includes considerations for accessibility, like respecting reduced motion preferences where applicable (though most animations are CSS-driven and would be affected by OS-level settings).